g-parki/Sleep-Schedule/README.md

-# Machine Learning Baby Monitor Sleep Schedule
+# Machine Learning Sleep Schedule Tracker
 ### What is it?
 Convolutional neural network web app trained to track our infant’s sleep schedule using our Google Nest camera.
 Features include: